LevineLab/ProteomePhyto/README.md

 Model output is organized in different folders:
 - output_thermal_curves: contains model output for the thermal curves for each modeled functional type under nutrient-replete and nutrient-deplete conditions.
 Run the R script "script_thermal_curves.R" to plot all figures in the manuscript associated with this output.
 - output_latitudinal: contains model output for the latitudinal simulations for each modeled functional type under present and future climate scenarios.
 Run the R script "script_lat.R" to plot all figures in the manuscript associated with this output.
+- output_sens: contains model output for the sensitivity analyses.
+Run the R script "script_sens.R" to plot figure 2 in the manuscript.

 ### Parameterization of the model against the dataset compiled by Anderson et al. (2021)